Ever wondered why some smokers can quit cold turkey but others spend years doing program after program only to relapse every single time?

 They’d been building up to the action part for months, and that momentum carried them through into successful maintenance.

 Nice story, Chelsea.
-Now what the hell does that have to do with my content marketing?
+Now what the heck does that have to do with my content marketing?

 Glad you asked.